wonder32/Webpack-Puddinq/README.md

   With 'npm run prod' your files will be compiled once in minified versions, so they are optimized for your production environment.

-### webpack.config.js

-The webpack.config.js has al the settings how the scss and javascript needs to be converted.